arangodb/arangojs/MIGRATING.md

 This change is intended to make it easier to recognize normalization issues in code interacting with ArangoDB that were previously masked by arangojs.

+### Simple queries

+Simple queries like the `removeByExample` and `firstExample` methods have been removed from the collections API.
+These methods were deprecated in ArangoDB 3.4 and can be replaced with AQL queries.
+For examples for replicating each method's behavior in AQL, see the documentation for these methods in ArangoJS 8.

 ### Request and Response changes

 Version 9 now uses native `fetch` in all environments.
 This means that the